paradoxical-io/francois/README.md

 ---

-If we hit save, our job will create and we can see it in francois
+If we hit save, our job will create and we can see it in francois.

+If in the future we want to update our template job, we can re-apply that template to _all_ jobs that are based off the template!
+This is the real power of François.

 ![Created job](/images/created_job.png)